bigeyedata/terraform-modules/examples/self-managed-vpc/README.md

 configuration of variables to accomplish a Bigeye stack install within an existing VPC environment.

+See the "Standard" example for more details on general Bigeye stack configuration

 ## Prerequisites

 You will need all the same prerequisites as the standard